 Before running the ramp it is recommended that the scale be set to full scale using VOLT:RANG 1 to avoid any transients as explained in PAR.
-3.8.1.2.
+3.5.1.2.

 When installed, the Labview interactive example available on our web site creates a KpDCpwr directory in Labview's user.lib.
 This sub-directory contains various programs such as KepcoDCPwr Software Timed Ramp.vi.
 This vi is a software-timed linear ramp that is an example of using both the range command and the limits in generating a ramp.
 There is also a KepcoDCPwr Software Timed Current Ramp.vi for the same functionality in current mode.
-The LAN interface has a maximum ramp step rate of 50 milliseconds.

-3.8.2 MAKING SURE THE PREVIOUS COMMAND IS COMPLETE
+3.5.2 MAKING SURE THE PREVIOUS COMMAND IS COMPLETE